secretstartups/handbook/job-families/engineering/ux-researcher/index.html.md

 The Senior UX Researcher is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Responsibilities
-* Personally initiate and conduct research projects within your assigned stage groups and across adjacent stage groups to build stronger foundational knowledge of your areas of coverage.
+* Personally initiate and conduct research projects within your assigned stage groups and across adjacent stage groups to build deep foundational knowledge of your areas of coverage.
 Research should consist of a mix of problem validation, foundational research, and strategic research projects.

 * Drive a company-wide research-based measure: design or improve upon a methodology (if needed), collect and report out findings.